|

 into this particular universe in any way analogous to that in which acorns

-are preprogrammed to assemble atoms and molecules into oak trees.
+are preprogrammed to assemble atoms and molecules into oak trees?
 The

-Anthropic Principle invites science to expand
+strongest form of the Anthropic Principle invites science to expand

 the concepts of ontogeny and phylogeny and gather physical processes

-of all kinds under the Principle’s teleological umbrella.
+of all kinds under its teleological umbrella.

 A possible repositioning of natural processes in this context—putting everything into